provideplatform/provide-cli/README.md

 # provide-CLI

-Command-line interface for building decentralized and semi-centralized apps using [provide](http://provide.services/) APIs
+The command-line interface for building decentralized and semi-centralized apps using [provide](http://provide.services/) APIs

 ## Quickstart
 ***Note**: This CLI builds with [go](https://golang.org/doc/install#install)*